Jenny-Hoang/ball_and_pipe_control/README.md

 , [set_pwm.m](https://github.com/Jenny-Hoang/ball_and_pipe_control/blob/main/real_world.m).

 #### q-algorithim (NEED TO FIX)
-Built from scratch and has multiple parts
+Built from scratch and has multiple parts.
+(TYPE MORE IN THIS PART)

+##### Functions in Q-algorithm
+1. Binned State Function
+2. Sample State Function
+3. Indexing Function
+4. Is_done Function
+5. Ramdom Action Function
+6. Reward Function
+7. Bellmans Equation

 #### ir2y code
 Using the command ir2y(x) to calculate the distance from the bottom of the pipe to the ball. x is the ir reading from time flight sensor.
 X-value  will be calculated by the read_data function.
 Input ir is the length from the top of the pipe to the ball.
 Output y is the length from the bottom of the pipe to the ball. y_top is the length of the pipe.
 In order to calculate the length from the bottom of the pipe to the ball, using the ir_top value and ir value to calculate the distance percentage of the ball.
 Hence, using the length of the pipe, the distance from the bottom of the pipe to the ball is calculated.